 Many small businesses think that they have to go through the tax season alone because they don’t have the funds to hire a full-time accountant.
 That simply isn’t the case.

 Fortunately, there are many different freelance accountants and bookkeepers that will help you to go through tax season without having to be kept on retainer for the rest of the year.
 You’ll simply supply financial documentation, explain your tax goals, and they’ll handle the rest of the business taxes process for you.
+You can even file married filing separately with the help of an accountant.

 They will create W2 forms, identify deductions, and the like.